MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step4.md

     -   Custom Performance Monitor data collection set

-5. After the installation completes, click **Launch**  to open your browser and log in to the ATA Console.
+5. After the installation completes, for the ATA Gateway, click **Launch**  to open your browser and log in to the ATA Console, for the ATA Lightweight Gateway, click **Finish**.

 >[!div class="step-by-step"]